Marimo ‘Moss’ Ball

 *Does not come with glass bowl.

 Keep submerged in water

 The name of Marimo (毬藻) originated from Japanese botanist Tatsuhiko Kawakami (毬 ‘mari’ = ball and 藻 ‘mo’ = generic term for aquatic plants) who first described them growing in lakes on the island of Hokkaido.
 The Marimo’s shape is the result of freshwater lake motion.
 They are native to the cold, alkaline lakes of the northern hemisphere.
 Marimo grow quite slowly, at only a few millimeters a year.
 Marimo moss, as it’s known, is not actually moss at all.
 Aegagropila linnaei is a freshwater, fuzzy, filamentous green algal colony.
 As the colony grows, the inner cells go dormant.
 If the ball is ever split apart, those cells can reactivate to repair the colony - even under artificial light!

-Join our Plant Parent Club where all people are plant people.
-An annual membership averages to just $3.25 a month — and is sure to unleash your inner green thumb.
+Join the Plant Parent Club, where all people are plant people!
+Our annual membership averages to just $3.25 a month — and is sure to unleash your inner green thumb.
 As a member, you'll enjoy:

-- Early access to new products & events
+→ Early access to new products and promotions

 → Exclusive access to online workshops & events